Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Jul 10, 2020

-Obviously, having a gun makes the authorities that you're going to do something really bad, and especially remembering 9-11 and all the security precautions that were put in place.
+Obviously, having a gun makes the authorities think that you're going to do something really bad, especially remembering 9/11 and all the security precautions that were put in place.
 They're very harsh on these cases.
 They take no chances.

-I will tell you this, most of the cases are prosecuted by the City Attorney's office because most of them are usually prosecuted as misdemeanors and the City Attorney's office has a very strict, vicious policy when it comes to illegal gun possession.
+I will tell you this: Most of the cases are prosecuted by the City Attorney's office because they are usually prosecuted as misdemeanors.
+The City Attorney's office has a very strict, vicious policy regarding illegal gun possession.
 They will not let these cases go.
 They're very difficult to deal with.

 Defenses for Possession of a Gun at the Airport

-One defense that you definitely have in a possession of a gun case at the Airport is that you didn't realize the gun was there.
-I mean, that is a legitimate defense, and the reason I say that is if you look at the jury instruction for this particular charge that's going to be given to the jury.
+One defense that you definitely have in the possession of a gun case at the Airport is that you didn't realize the gun was there.
+This is a legitimate defense, and it's important to remember that the jury will be instructed accordingly.

-They are the ones who's going to have to find you guilty beyond a reasonable doubt of possessing a gun at the LAX Airport, what you see is that you have to have some knowledge that you have the gun.
+They are the ones who are going to have to find you guilty beyond a reasonable doubt of possessing a gun at the LAX Airport; what you see is that you have to have some knowledge that you have the gun.
 It's very clear.

 What if You're Caught with a Gun at the LAX Airport?